Advancing Reasoning in Diffusion Language Models with Denoising Process Rewards: Introduction

 \section{Introduction}

-Diffusion large language models (dLLMs) have emerged as a compelling alternative to traditional autoregressive models, offering significant inference speed-ups through their parallel, non-sequential generation process~\citep{nie2025large,sahoo2024simple,gong2024scaling,ye2025dream}.
-In particular, mask-based dLLMs (MdLLMs) initialize a sequence with special token \texttt{[MASK]} and iteratively refine this sequence into coherent text.
-While this paradigm has shown promise on various tasks, training MdLLMs for complex, multi-step reasoning remains a significant challenge.
+Diffusion large language models (dLLMs) have emerged as a compelling alternative to traditional autoregressive models (ARMs), offering the potential to significantly accelerate inference through parallel generation~\citep{nie2025large,sahoo2024simple,gong2024scaling,ye2025dream}.
+In particular, mask based dLLMs (MdLLMs) initialize generation from a sequence of \texttt{[MASK]} tokens and iteratively refine this sequence into coherent text through a denoising process.
+While this paradigm has shown promise on a variety of general tasks, enabling MdLLMs to perform complex multi step reasoning remains a significant challenge.

-The core of this challenge, we argue, lies in a mismatch between how existing models are trained and the inherent structure of complex reasoning.
-We posit that sophisticated reasoning is not a monolithic task but a hierarchical process.
-A high-level problem imposes a complex global constraint that is intractable to solve in a single step.
-Humans overcome this by decomposing the problem into a hierarchy of simpler, more manageable sub-goals or logical steps.
-We formalize this intuition as a hierarchical selection model, which serves as a principled theoretical foundation for designing reasoning algorithms.
-This framework provides novel theoretical insights, including a key result on the conditions under which the latent logical hierarchy is identifiable from problem-solution data.
-This core insight that a decomposed reasoning structure \emph{can} be learned from observation is the primary motivation for our entire approach.

-However, current reinforcement learning (RL) methods for MdLLMs fail to leverage this potential.
-Techniques such as GRPO~\citep{shao2024deepseekmath}, as adapted by works like diffu-GRPO~\citep{zhao2025d1}, DiffuCoder~\citep{gong2025diffucoder}, and wd1~\citep{tang2025wd1}, typically rely on sparse, outcome-based rewards---judging a generated response solely based on the correctness of its final answer.
-This approach can inadvertently reinforce ``correct-by-chance'' solutions that arise from flawed or nonsensical reasoning; see Figure~\ref{fig:example} for an illustrative example.
-We term this critical failure mode \textit{unstructured refinement}: the model wastes most of its iterative steps on unproductive tokens, failing to progressively simplify the problem and forcing it to solve the complex global constraint in a few high-difficulty steps.

-To address this, we propose Step-Aware Policy Optimization (SAPO), a principled RL framework designed to align the denoising process of MdLLMs with the latent hierarchy of reasoning.
-The core of SAPO is a process-based reward function that measures the contribution of each interval of the denoising trajectory.
-By rewarding denoising steps that demonstrably increase the probability of reaching a correct solution, SAPO provides the necessary inductive bias to discover the underlying reasoning structure.
-This encourages the model to learn a structured policy where each refinement stage corresponds to resolving a logical constraint at a specific level of the reasoning hierarchy.

-Our contributions are as follows: \begin{enumerate}[itemsep=-.2em] \item We propose a novel theoretical formulation of complex reasoning as a hierarchical selection process.
-This framework provides key insights into principled reasoning model design and includes a foundational result on the identifiability of the latent logical structure, which yields the key design principle. \item We identify \textit{unstructured refinement} as a key failure mode in existing MdLLM training paradigms and propose Step-Aware Policy Optimization (SAPO), an algorithm motivated by our theoretical framework.
-We demonstrate empirically that SAPO leads to significant improvements in both final performance and the quality of generated reasoning paths. \end{enumerate}